VernonGrant/gnu-c-language-manual/markdown/Binary-Operator-Grammar.md

 anything about the C precedence order beyond what's stated here.
 I studied the full precedence table to write the parser, and promptly forgot it again.
-If you need to look up the full precedence order to understand some C code, fix the code with parentheses so nobody else needs to do that.
+If you need to look up the full precedence order to understand some C code, add enough parentheses so nobody else needs to do that.

 ------------------------------------------------------------------------